Sustainable design: Waste prevention strategies

-In planning for facilities, a comprehensive design strategy is needed for preventing the generation of solid waste.Improper waste disposal is associated with increasing pollution, climate change, and other hazardous emissions that pose risks to human wellbeing.
-Therefore, a good garbage prevention strategy would require that everything brought into a facility is recycled for reuse or recycled back into the environment through biodegradation.
-This would mean a greater reliance on natural materials or products that are compatible with the environment.
+Facility planning can include strategies for preventing the generation of solid waste.
+Improper waste disposal is associated with pollution, climate change and hazardous emissions that may affect human wellbeing.
+A waste-prevention strategy may therefore favour products that can be reused, repaired, composted, anaerobically digested, recycled or safely returned to biological cycles through biodegradation.

-Any resource-related development is going to have two basic sources of solid waste — materials purchased and used by the facility and those brought into the facility by visitors.
+Any resource-related development is going to have two basic sources of solid waste: materials purchased and used by the facility and those brought into the facility by visitors.
 The following waste prevention strategies apply to both, although different approaches will be needed for implementation.